MCU Connection Guide

 5. Save and Restart

-- Click SAVE & RESTART in the top right corner; Klipper will save the configuration and restart the service.
+- Click SAVE & RESTART in the top right corner.
+Klipper will save the configuration and restart the service.

 Step 2: Detect Devices and Confirm Firmware Type